yipengliu/bayesian_tensor_ring/README.md

-# TR-VBI code
+# demo for Beyesian tensor ring

-The code is for the paper Bayesian Low Rank Tensor Ring for Image Recovery.
+The codes are for the paper:

+Zhen Long, Ce Zhu, Jiani Liu, Yipeng Liu, "Bayesian Low Rank Tensor Ring for Image Recovery,"  IEEE Transactions on Image Processing, 2021.
+DOI: 10.1109/TIP.2021.3062195.
-You can try just run the

-demo_image_recovery.m for color image completion
+For experiments on color image completion: demo_image_recovery.m

-For setting up, we can add path by the following sentence.
+For setting up, we can add path by the following sentence: addpath('mylib');  addpath('TestImage');

-addpath('mylib');  addpath('TestImage');